Jeff has been the lead pastor at City Church since June 2015.

-As of April 2017, Christa is the Director of Women's Ministries & Church Administrator at City Church, but Nashville and City Church have been home to her since 2009.
+Christa is the Director of Women's Ministries & Church Administrator at City Church since April 2017, but Nashville and City Church have been home to her since 2009.

-She is excited and humbled to work on staff for City Church and previously served as a volunteer in children's ministry, women's bible study, and as facilitator of the Women's Ministry Committee.
-Christa enjoys being outside and active, as well as cooking, reading, and hosting friends for dinner, and she tries to travel abroad once a year.
+She is excited and humbled to work on staff for City Church and previously served as a volunteer in children's ministry, women's Bible study, and as the facilitator of the Women's Ministry Committee.
+Christa enjoys being outside and active, reading, cooking with her husband Phillip, and hosting friends for dinner.
+She tries to travel abroad once a year.